 - Q: The Track is free, so how can I show my support?

 You can show your support by supporting the Bibbulmun Track Foundation.
 There are many ways you can do this.
 For example, become a member, make a donation, leave a bequest, become a volunteer or even become a sponsor.

-- Q: Are there KML files of the Track?
+- Q: Are there GPX files of the Track?

 For safety reasons you should still take a map or map and Guidebook with you on your walk.
 Technology can fail and there are instances where it has done so.

 Please also be aware of unofficial websites offering coordinates for the Track and campsites.
 We have found some to be quite inaccurate.